upkie/vulp/README.md

 Check out the [``upkie``](https://github.com/upkie/upkie) repository for an example where Vulp is used to implement simulation environments, real-robot spines, state observers and locomotion agents.

-## Details

-More accurately, Vulp is a tiny inter-process communication (IPC) protocol shipped with reference libraries (currently in Python and C++, other languages welcome).
-It is suitable for tasks that require [real-time](https://en.wiktionary.org/wiki/real-time#English) but *not* high-frequency performance.
-The main use case for this is balancing, as there is [theoretical and empirical evidence](https://arxiv.org/abs/1907.01805) suggesting that bipeds and quadrupeds can balance themselves as leisurely as 5–15 Hz, although balance control is frequently implemented at 200–1000 Hz.
-And if you are wondering whether Python is suitable for real-time applications, we were too!
-Until we [tried it out](#performance).

-In Vulp, a fast program, called a _spine_, talks to a slow program, called an _agent_, in a standard action-observation loop.
-Spine and agent run in separate processes and exchange ``action`` and ``observation`` dictionaries through shared memory.
-For instance, ``action`` can be a set of joint commands and ``observation`` a set of joint observations.
-Vulp provides a pipeline API to grow more complex spines with additional controllers (for higher-level actions) and observers (for richer observations).
-For example, a spine can run an inverse kinematics solver, or output its own ground contact estimation.

-### Features and non-features

-All design decisions have their pros and cons.
-Take a look at the features and non-features below to decide if Vulp is a fit to your use case.

-#### Features

-- Run the same Python code on simulated and real robots
-- Interfaces with to the [mjbots pi3hat](https://mjbots.com/products/mjbots-pi3hat-r4-4b) and mjbots actuators
-- Interfaces with to the [Bullet](http://bulletphysics.org/) simulator
-- Observer pipeline to extend observations
-- 🏗️ Controller pipeline to extend actions
-- Soft real-time: spine-agent loop interactions are predictable and repeatable
-- Unit tested, and not only with end-to-end tests

-#### Non-features

-- Low frequency: Vulp is designed for tasks that run in the 1–400 Hz range (like balancing bipeds or quadrupeds)
-- Soft, not hard real-time guarantee: the code is empirically reliable by a large margin, that's it
-- Weakly-typed IPC: typing is used within agents and spines, but the interface between them is only checked at runtime

 ### Alternatives

 If any of the non-features is a no-go to you, you may also want to check out these existing alternatives: